Embotic-xyz/Ratelimit-Check/README.md

-# Discord Rate Limit Checker Bot
+# Discord Rate Limit Check

 This Discord bot checks whether specific IP addresses are rate-limited by Discord.
 The bot responds to the `!check` command by providing rate limit information for a list of predefined IP addresses.